 Please outline the key themes and topics to be included in this module.
 Please consider the diversity of perspectives that are being presented (e.g. non-European, Black Asian and Minority Ethic, LGBTQ).

-This Module will continue to expand upon technical, performance and ensemble skills through a combination of individual and group learning environments.
-Students will purse diverse repertoire within the above contexts which will cover an expansive chronology, varied cultural origins and a range of interpretative approaches.
+This Module will develop fundamental technical, performance and ensemble skills through a combination of individual and group learning environments.
+Students will explore a diverse repertoire within the above contexts which will cover an expansive chronology, cultural origins and interpretative approaches.
 There will be the opportunity to learn through bespoke and tailored one-to-one lessons as well as peer workshop and ensemble environments.

-Due to the live summative assessment this module is working towards, there will be a greater emphasis on the exploration of 'presentation'; concentrating on topics such as stagecraft, performer image and visual presentation, genre studies, movement, improvisation and performance technology.
-Within the ensemble and workshop context, they will be able to further investigate and discuss prevailing performance related topics such as audience psychology, performance anxiety and aural skills for example.
+Students will co-investigate and explore topics such as Stagecraft, performer image and visual presentation, genre studies, movement, improvisation and performance technology.
+Within the ensemble and workshop context, they will be able to investigate and discuss prevailing performance related topics such as audience psychology, performance anxiety and aural skills for example.

-The vocal group ensemble and choir element will enable students to develop greater assurance in relation to choral conducting and leadership, aural skills and genre studies from Semester one as well as engage with additional historical and contemporary vocal group repertoire.
+The vocal group ensemble and choir element will enable students to build upon their aural skills and genre studies as well as engage with historical and contemporary vocal group repertoire.

-The module will enable students to advance their fundamentals of vocal performance, expand upon existing skills in technique and musicianship, enhance foundations within their specialist performance skills, develop assurance in collaboration, refine aural skills and widen repertoire awareness within a live performance lens.
+The module will introduce the fundamentals of vocal performance, develop existing skills in technique and musicianship, establish strong foundations on which to build their specialist performance skills, encourage collaboration, refine aural skills and widen repertoire awareness.